Homewood Undergraduate Academic Ethics Policy

 When the Director of Student Conduct (or designee) receives a charge of a violation of academic ethics from a faculty member, the Director(or designee) shall:

-- file the faculty member ‘s written charge in the Ethics Board’s file in the Office of the Dean of Student Life
+- file the faculty member ‘s written charge in the Ethics Board’s file in the Office of Student Conduct

 - collect all pertinent evidence including but not limited to syllabi, original work, and written statements